How to Build a PMOS-Friendly Protein and Veggie Breakfast Bowl

-If you have PCOS, you already know that what you eat can make a real difference in how you feel.
+If you have PCOS/PMOS, you already know that what you eat can make a real difference in how you feel.
 It affects everything from your energy and cravings to your cycle and inflammation.
 I recently read a report from the CDC that said only one out of ten Americans gets enough fruits and vegetables each day.
 That number feels especially surprising when you are trying to support hormones and blood sugar through food.

-When I work with clients, one of the biggest challenges we talk about is how hard it can be to consistently eat nutrient dense meals, especially first thing in the morning.
+When I work with clients, one of the biggest challenges we talk about is how hard it can be to consistently eat nutrient-dense meals, especially first thing in the morning.
 Life is busy, mornings are rushed, and it is easy to reach for something quick that does not always set you up for stable energy or balanced hormones.

 This is why I often encourage clients to use breakfast bowls as a simple way to start the day with the right balance of protein, fiber, and colorful vegetables.
 They can be warm and comforting, especially during colder seasons, and they are incredibly easy to prepare in advance.
 You can make a larger batch at the beginning of the week and reheat portions as needed, which saves time and makes your mornings feel a little smoother.

-How to Build a PCOS-Friendly Breakfast Bowl
+How to Build a PMOS-Friendly Breakfast Bowl

 Think of your bowl as a collection of balanced parts.
 Choose one ingredient from each section and you will have a satisfying meal that supports your hormones and helps you stay full for several hours.